ASST-Bergamo-Est/covmatic-robotmanager/README.md

 # RobotManager
 Manager code for EVA robot from Automata.

-## Warning
+> [!WARNING]
-**This is a development program and not ready for production-use.
+> This is a development program and not ready for production-use.
-This is part of a project in development.**
+> This is part of a project in development.**

+> [!IMPORTANT]
+> This package is part of an integrated system.
+You can find the full documentation
+> of the system here: https://asst-bergamo-est.github.io/covmatic-covidseq-guide/

 ## Table of Contents
 * [Introduction](#introduction)